Seattle removes some barriers at CHOP

 “The area has increasingly attracted more individuals bent on division and violence, and it is risking the lives of individuals,” wrote spokesperson Ernesto Apreza.
 “There has been unacceptable behavior by individuals who are preventing city employees from doing their job.”

-Apreza said the mayor met with demonstrators last week to discuss her continued safety concerns and ask people to depart.
+Apreza said the mayor met with demonstrators last week to discuss her safety concerns and to ask people to depart.

 Hundreds left on their own, he said, while dozens remained.

-“Multiple service providers and City departments have dispatched a wide range of social services to help individuals with needs move out of Capitol Hill area and if experiencing homelessness, provide access to shelter or temporary housing.”
+“Multiple service providers and City departments have dispatched a wide range of social services to help individuals with needs move out of (the) Capitol Hill area and, if experiencing homelessness, provide access to shelter or temporary housing,” Apreza wrote.

-Apreza said that artists and demonstrators began cataloguing and removing plywood to preserve the art for future installations.
+Artists and demonstrators have begun cataloging and removing plywood to preserve the art for future installations, Apreza said.

 This post will be updated throughout the day.

-Seattle Time reporter Dan Beekman contributed to this report.
+Seattle Times staff reporter Daniel Beekman contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.